swag-bi/swag/README.md

 # Semantic Web Analysis Graphs

-Semantic Web Analysis Graphs (SWAG) allow to model and execute analytical processes over the the semantic web.
+Semantic Web Analysis Graphs (SWAG) allow to model and execute analytical processes for Linked Open Data (LOD).
 For further details, refer to the project [website](https://swag-bi.github.io/swag/).

 The project ships as a Java Maven web project and can be directly imported into Eclipse or other IDEs.